 We know that we should be saving as much as possible but it’s not always the case.
 Financial planners recommend that we save 10 -15 percent of our income beginning in our early twenties.
 But it pays to be more specific by calculating the savings target beforehand.
 With a set target, we can roughly tell how much we must set aside every month to meet our retirement goals.

 There are many online calculators for calibrating the savings target.
 And every year we should update the calculations to check our progress.
 How much we spend during old age matters more than what we used to earn.
 We need to understand that the future expenses are inestimable given that insurance and housing expenses are in a constant shift.
+We need to understand that future expenses are inestimable given that insurance and housing expenses are in constant shift.
+We should also consider that what may work for someone else is not necessarily suitable for us, so we should plan accordingly.
+There are some people who prefer independent living in Plainview, NY, or elsewhere, whereas others may choose to continue living in their own homes.
+Any decision we make needs to be financially planned.
 Generally, we need to save 20 times our expected annual to cover the annual shortfall between the salary and expenses.
 In this rule of thumb, we assume that social security payments and pensions have been subtracted.

 To be on the safe side, we need to establish a comfortable risk zone in our retirement portfolio.
 Knowing what is necessary and what is extravagant is crucial.
 Let us normalize discussing this matter with our family members and not just the financial advisors.
 We don’t have to add risky investments trying to make up for the time lost.
 The potential returns may be higher and so are the chances of loss.